fannyvln/express-auth-server-starter/README.md

 that, since a token is a self-contained entity that conveys all of the user information, there is no longer a need for a session store.
-This decoupling makes the application more scalable, and it also makes it easier to later expand to different platforms, such as native mobile applications.
+This decoupling makes the application more scalable, and it also makes it easier to later expand into other platforms, such as native mobile applications.

 ### Asynchronous Server-Side Form Validation
 Aside from basic client-side form validation, asynchronous server-side